Pranav-Chati/Playground/HTML_CSS_JS_Projects/ExploringStylesheets/ReadMe.md

 The biggest challenge that remains is to style the lists.
 This will continue to be repeated.
 I will address the CSS with the lists once I have completed the stylesheets and begin to learn how to toggle between them.

+**Third Stylesheet**
+The third stylesheet was pretty easy.
+It was very similar to the no-styles stylesheet; with a few different color options.
+My stylesheets will definitely change once I begin adding toggles; although, I'm not sure how it will change.
+I used the same principles from above about not searching up stuff I don't know, but rather finding it.

+**Fourth Stylesheet**